sipherr/depression/README.md

 - Controlling, violent or abusive behavior
 - Irritability or inappropriate anger
 - Risky behavior, such as reckless driving
-- Nail biting, figiting (this could also be signs of other mental disorders)
+- Nail biting, figiting (which are lso signs of other mental illnesses) --Pictures

 # Diet
 This diet was suggested by Dr. Jordan Peterson.
 Original can be found here: https://mikhailapeterson.com/2016/12/07/the-list/